RoboCupatHomeSim/interactive-cleanup-unity2/README.md

 1. Click [Build].
 1. Select the "Build" folder.
 The build will start.
-1. Copy the "TTS" folder under the "Build" folder.
+1. Copy the "TTS" folder into the "Build" folder.

 ## How to Run